punkkamppu17075/sportrdmfacts/README.md

-The World Figure Skating Championships have been held annually since 1896, showcasing the world's top figure skaters competing for individual and team titles.
+The Biathlon World Championships have been held annually since 1958, featuring a range of individual and team events for men and women.